NolanDeGeare/Mike-s-Grill-Website/README.md

 2) Install React

-3) To start the backend server, open FullstackGrill/backend in the terminal and run 'mvn spring:boot-run'
+3) To start the backend server, open FullstackGrill/backend in the terminal and run 'mvn spring-boot:run'

 4) To start the frontend server, open FullstackGrill/frontend in the terminal and run 'npm start'